Our daughter loves lego!

 The imagination knows no bounds and lego is a great way to feed this.

-It never seems to fail to encourage me as an adult to ‘let it go’ either; there are still occasions when our little girl will ask me to play lego with her.
+There are still occasions when our little girl will ask me to play lego with her.
 I get down on the floor with her and let my imagination take me where it chooses to go.
 Whether that’s back to school by way of role play or simply by building a tower.

 Lego can be very relaxing and therapeutic… until you stand on a piece!